go-arrower/arrower.org/docs/context/auth.md

 All things related to authentication.

 ## Getting Started
-Arrower Auth provides a email + password authentication.
+Arrower Auth provides an email + password authentication.

 :::note
 In the future more options and pluggable backends are possible.